LuxLang/lux/documentation/book/the_lux_programming_language/chapter_12.md

 Most programming languages you may be familiar with subscribe to this idea (either by choice of the language designer(s) or by simply following standard practice).

-Here, we see operations which have side-effects (such as printing to standard output, or reading files, or connecting to another computer over the network) be treated like operations which lack them (like adding two numbers), with the side-effects being seen as some kind of magical property exhibited by those operations, which neither the language nor its libraries are obligated to handle in any special way.
+Here, we see operations which have side-effects (such as printing to standard output, or reading files, or connecting to another computer over the network) be treated like operations which lack them (like adding two numbers), with the side-effects being seen as some kind of magical property exhibited by those operations, which neither the language nor its libraries are obligated to handle or track in any special way.

 Side-effects tend to be mentioned in documentation, but the lack of separation means that programmers must be wary of what they're using if the want to avoid the unfortunate consequences of careless coding.